AFCAT Exam Pattern 2025: Section-Wise Syllabus

 Narcotics

-Use of any narcotics, drugs and such substances is completely prohibited.
+Use of any narcotics, drugs, or such substances is completely prohibited.

 The marking scheme in EKT and AFCAT exam patterns will be the same.
 The AFCAT marking scheme is given below: